singularityhub/singularity-compose-examples/README.md

  - [mongodb-pull](mongodb-pull) a basic mongodb example that runs mongodb as a pull, and requires the user to start the service.
  - [mongodb-build](mongodb-build) the same example with a smaller database, that builds using sudo, fakeroot, or remote (depending on how you set it up).
+ - [bert-as-compose](bert-as-compose) using an NLP model developed by Google with Singularity.

 ## External Examples